Dogs brighten our lives and fill them with love and sweet puppy kisses.

 Why do dogs lick?

-Dogs also lick to communicate that they’re hungry, need to go outside or want your attention.
+Dogs also lick to communicate hunger, need to go outside, or to capture your attention.

-Puppy kisses also comfort dogs because licking releases endorphins, making them feel relaxed and happy.
+Kisses also provide comfort because licking releases endorphins, making dogs feel relaxed and happy.

 An anxious dog might be prone to licking behavior to self-soothe or compel his owner to provide reassurance and affection.